 "The Rapture" (1991).
-An audacious drama that takes its intense subject matter to surprising extremes, Michael Tolkin's directorial debut follows a spiritually adrift, promiscuous woman's conversion to Christianity, then presents the character with an unimaginable dilemma that tests how deeply she's been changed by her newfound faith.
-Mimi Rogers gives her career-best performance, summoning great depths of anguish as her character moves from sexual abandon to religious calm to paralyzing ennui.
-Cinematographer Bojan Bazelli bathes the film in amber light that plays dramatically against the shadows with which Tolkin fills many of his frames, and the means by which the budget-challenged production achieves its key visual effects are enterprising and effective.
-Since Tolkin succumbs to earnest talkiness in a few scenes, a tendency he curtailed in his wry sophomore feature "The New Age" (1994), it's Rogers' show all the way.
+An audacious drama that takes its intense subject matter to surprising extremes, Michael Tolkin's directorial debut follows a spiritually adrift woman's unexpected conversion to Christianity, then presents the character with an unimaginable dilemma that tests how deeply she's been changed by her newfound faith.
+Sharon (Mimi Rogers) is introduced as a nihilstic libertine drifting from one meaningless sexual encounter to another, but a chance encounter with devout Christians convinces her the endtimes are near.
+She starts a family and prepares for salvation, only to have fate intervene in cruel ways that rattle her confidence in God’s benevolence.
+Rogers gives her career-best performance, summoning great depths of anguish as her character moves from sexual abandon to religious calm to paralyzing ennui.
+Cinematographer Bojan Bazelli bathes the film in amber light that plays dramatically against the shadows with which Tolkin fills many of his frames, and the means by which the budget-challenged production achieves its key visual effects are highly resourceful, even when Tolkin succumbs to earnest talkiness.
+Also worth noting are solid supporting turns from Patrick Bauchau, David Duchovny, and Will Patton.

 “Recount” (2008).
-Nothing in Jay Roach’s career helming wildly successful lowbrow comedies suggested that he had a movie like “Recount” in him, so it’s tempting to attribute the telefilm’s subtle delights to the sure hand of executive producer Sydney Pollack, because the ailing Pollack developed the piece for himself but was unable to direct.
-Whatever the pedigree, the result is a fine piece of political docudrama that plays like a Paddy Chayefsky satire.
+A strong exercise in political docudrama helmed by comedy vet Jay Roach, who assumed directing duties when health issues forced Sydney Pollack to step aside, "Recount" plays like a Paddy Chayefsky satire even though it’s based on real events.
 Kevin Spacey plays Ron Klain, a chief operative in Vice President Al Gore’s efforts to claim victory in the 2000 presidential election.
 The filmmakers spin the facts a bit to present Klain as the sole entity protecting the truth (and the Constitution) in a political world gone mad, but the audience’s knowledge of what happened after the hanging chads makes the character’s crusade seem reasonable.
 Methodically examining every insane twist and turn of this historically disastrous episode, the filmmakers portray Democratic operatives as characteristically unwilling to go for the jugular, while demonizing Republican agents as ruthless masters of the political game.
 Every member of the ensemble cast connects in a different way (especially Laura Dern with her gleefully deranged take on Bush crony Katherine Harris), but it’s the quiet heartbreak that Spacey injects into his portrayal that grounds the piece.

 “Red-Headed Stranger” (1986).
 More than a few movies in this guide are oddities that can’t withstand genuine critical scrutiny, but nonetheless offer rewards for those who enjoy particular flavors.
 In the case of this otherwise unremarkable Western, the flavor in question is Willie Nelson’s appealingly casual screen presence.
 Adapting his acclaimed concept album into a lean narrative, producer-star Nelson plays a rough-hewn preacher who drifts into a tiny frontier town with his pampered wife in tow.
 When the rigors of a rugged lifestyle drive her into the arms of a lover, the preacher becomes an avenging angel ready and willing to confront the corrupt forces demonizing his adopted hometown.
 It’s all very tragic and primal, digging into the themes of revenge and violence that often permeate Clint Eastwood’s Westerns.
 However producer-writer-director William D. Witliff, while skilled and deeply versed in the genre, lacks Eastwood’s poetry, so the execution falls flat on a number of fronts.
 The camerawork is utilitarian, the cast is filled with talented but generic character players, and leading lady Morgan Fairchild seems anachronistic as Nelson’s wife.
 (Katharine Ross, as Nelson’s other love interest, suits the piece much better.)
 Still, the power of Nelson’s lurid story and the charm of his lived-in performance compensate for the film’s shortcomings.